-Leave your ISA to your spouse or civil partner
+Additional Permitted Subscriptions for your spouse or civil partner

 You can put up to £20,000 into an ISA every year and pay no income or capital gains tax on your savings, so it’s well worth making the most of while you’re alive.
 You can read more about how ISAs work here.